 That depends entirely on the smoothie.
 As long as your smoothie contains protein, healthy fats, healthy carbs, and plenty of fiber and vitamins it’s a perfectly healthy breakfast.

-Weight-loss cannot be achieved by focusing on only one meal.
-You have to consider your overall diet throughout the day and week to reach weight goals.
+Weight loss cannot be achieved by focusing on one meal only.
+You need to consider your overall diet throughout the day and week to reach weight goals.

-As long as your smoothie is nutritionally balanced it’s irrelevant when during the day you drink it.
+As long as your smoothie is nutritionally balanced, it doesn’t matter when you drink it.

-If your smoothie is nutritionally balanced, as I suggest above, it is considered a full meal and does not require any additional food.
+If your smoothie contains an ingredient of each of the categories mentioned above, it is considered a full meal and does not require any additional food.

 Other Healthy Breakfast Ideas